Panton99/Freezer-Keeper-final-project-/README.md

  * To keep the freshness of the food longer by storing it for an appropriate date.
  * This program helps the user to update the refrigerated/frozen food list so that they can get an alert by upcoming of the storage date.

-2. Descriptions<br />
+2. Features<br />
 **Get the upcoming expiration date of each food item**
  * Users can choose the food type (salad, meats, ham, shellfish, fish, eggs, soups/stews, leftovers, etc.), and storage type (refrigerator, freezer).
- * By the user input, the program tells the storage date and estimated expiration date of the user (Storage data is referenced from the Food Safety Government, url: https://www.foodsafety.gov/food-safety-charts/cold-food-storage-charts).
+ * By the user input, the program tells the storage date and estimated expiration date of each food item (Storage data is referenced from the Food Safety Government, url: https://www.foodsafety.gov/food-safety-charts/cold-food-storage-charts).
  * Users can easily add/delete/search their foods and the user name.
  * Foods are differentiated by the users.
  * This program shows the upcoming expiration date of each food item (within 3 days).